Bar Rouge Shanghai, VOL Group China | Creative & Art Direction

 Client’s needs

-The client’s needs are simple and total: global design, visual identity, branding, visual communication supports and creative contents production for the five events planned every weeks, 365 days a year.
-“We are providing fun, music and Champagne on the best terrace of Shanghai(Eric T., Marketing and Sales Director, VOL Group China, February 2015).
-“Everybody says: Bar Rouge plays only commercial music.
-It’s wrong.
-Bar Rouge plays also a very fine electro music and invites the best Djs, including from the underground scene.
-The audience needs to know(Quentin F. aka Keint, Musical and Artistic Director, Bar Rouge Shanghai, February 2015).
+The client’s needs are straightforward and comprehensive: global design, visual identity, branding, visual communication supports, and creative content production for five events planned every week, 365 days a year.
+“We are providing fun, music, and Champagne on the best terrace in Shanghai(Eric T., Marketing and Sales Director, VOL Group China, February 2015).
+“Everyone says: Bar Rouge plays only commercial music.
+That’s not true.
+Bar Rouge also plays very fine electro music and invites the best DJs, including those from the underground scene.
+The audience needs to know(Quentin F., aka Keint, Musical and Artistic Director, Bar Rouge Shanghai, February 2015).

 Storytelling